inmyth/akka-integrated-mmm/README.md

 When starting empty: use `lastTicker`, `lastOwn`, or a value as seed starting price.

 When re-starting:
-- Use `cont` to continue from last session, all uncountered offers will be countered.
-This method should be used when the config remains the same.
+- If config remains the same, use `cont` to continue from last session, all uncountered offers will be countered.
-- Use other seed methods to clear all active orders and start anew.
+- If config has changed, use other seed methods to clear all active orders and start anew.
 All uncountered offers won't be countered.
-Use this method when config is changed.

 ## Running
 Use [config-template](./config-template) as config reference.